When it comes to marriage infidelity, finding out that your husband cheated causes intense emotional distress.

 Real remorse looks to compensate where possible as it recognizes that heartbreak cannot be reversed.

-In addition to the above, it is important to note that when the affair is discussed, the husband should not try to shut you down, push you to get over it, or completely dismiss your emotions.
+In addition to the above, it is important to note that when you want to discuss the affair, your husband should not try to shut you down, push you to get over it, or completely dismiss your emotions.

 Instead, he should be asking for forgiveness but never expecting or demanding reconciliation as that is only up to you to give.

 Navigating the road to a trusting relationship will be difficult after infidelity, but it doesn’t have to be the end of the line.
-A lot of couples will find that joining an infidelity recovery center like this one can help with self-esteem, trust, understanding, and reconnection.
+A lot of couples will find that joining an affair recovery center like this one can help with self-esteem, to rebuild trust, understanding, and reconnection.